CiscoTestAutomation/pyats/docs/topology/creation.rst

     # reference to arbitrary attribute within this YAML file
     %{a.b.c}

+    # reference to the list of keys of this attribute within this YAML file
+    %{d.e.keys()}

     # reference to environment variable from the os
     # (replaced with actual environment variable name)